cstahoviak/cherno-cpp/README.md

 4
 ```

-### Video #46: Dynamic Arrays in C++ (std::vector)
-- Time to get accustomed with the standard template library (STL)!
-- `std::vector` is actually a dynamic array (list) - _dynamic_ in the sense that it can be resized, e.g. extended, appended to, etc.
-- When you exceed the allocated size of a particular `std::vector` instance, it creates a new array in memory, copies the contents of the original vector into the new vector and deletes the original vector.
-In practice, this re-allocation can occur quite often and can result in performance losses.
-- Dynamic arrays store their memory contiguously (in line, not fragmented in memory).
-This is optimal for any operation that requires iterating over the vector.
-- When this can become non-optimal is when you anticipate that your vector will need to be resized frequently because this will require copying the objects themselves over and over. _Moving_ instead of cpying largely solves this issue, but not entirely because there is still come copying involved.
-- __Question:__ Should I be storing pointers to heap-allocated objects in my vectors (lists), or should I store the stack-allocated objects themselves?
-- __Answer:__ It depends.
-The primary consideration is that it is technically more optimal to store the objects themselves in the list because storing the objects themselves requires that the memory allocated for those objects is inline (contiguous).
-A vector of pointers can be optimal in the case when thart vector may need to be resized frequently.
-__Best Practice:__ Prefer passing dymanic arrays by const reference to avoid uncessary copying.
-- `std::array` allocates its memeory on the stack, whereas `std::array` allocates its memory on the heap.

-### Video #47: Optimizing the use of std::vector in C++
-- We can use `std::vector.reserve(n)` to allocate enough memory for `n` objects _without_ actually wasting time constructing those objects before we're ready to push them onto the vector.
-- We can also use `std::vector.emplace_back()` to construct the object being added to the vector _in place_ (at the location in memory allocated by the vector) as opposed to creating it in the local stack frame and then having to copy it to the memory location allocated by the vector as is done by `std::vector.push_back()`.

 ### Video #48: Local Static in C++
 - Can declare a variable as `static` in a local scope - this is different from the other two use cases of static that we've seen already.
 - Declaring a variable as `static` within a local scope (e.g. within a function) restricts access to that variable to that local scope, but extends its lifetime to the lifetime of the program.